m-ld/m-ld-spec/compliance/README.md

 * Actors (Vert.x)
 * Images (Docker)

-So, the pattern is for the compliance test build step of a clone distribution is to start an orchestrator, and then run the tests in this package.
+So, the pattern is for the compliance test build step of a clone engine is to start an orchestrator, and then run the tests in this package.